zocks-communications/robusta-button-enricher/README.md

 # robusta-button-enricher

+:warning: This repository is deprecated.
+From v0.29.1, the [button_enricher](https://docs.robusta.dev/master/playbook-reference/actions/event-enrichment.html#button-enricher) action is supported without any external dependencies. :warning:

 [Robusta](https://github.com/robusta-dev/robusta) is an amazing tool for enriching and enhancing your alerting system.
 This project is an [external action](https://docs.robusta.dev/master/playbook-reference/defining-playbooks/external-playbook-repositories.html#loading-external-actions) that allows you to enrich your alerts with buttons based on the alert context.

 ## Requirements